-The white grape comes from Croatia, Synonyms are Belina, Vrbnička Žlahtina, Žlahtina Bijela, Žlahtina Toljani and Žlajtina.
-She is not allowed with the variety Chasselas (to be confused with synonyms Bela Žlahtnina, Rdeča Žlahtnina).
-The late-ripening vine is generally sensitive to disease.
-It produces fresh, flowery-tasting white wines.
-The variety is approved in the regions Primorska Hrvatska (Croatian Littoral) and in Istria.
-It is mainly cultivated on the offshore Krk around the town of Vrbnik.
+The white grape variety comes from Croatia, Synonyms are Belina, Vrbnička Žlahtina, Žlahtina Bijela, Žlahtina Toljani and Žlajtina.
+It must not be with the variety Chasselas (with synonyms Bela Žlahtnina, Rdeča Žlahtnina).
+The late-ripening vine is generally sensitive to diseases.
+It produces fresh, floral-tasting white wines.
+The variety is approved in the regions of Primorska Hrvatska (Croatian coastal region) and in Istria.
+It is mainly grown on the island of Krk off the coast around the town of Vrbnik.
 Together with others autochthonous, Croatian varieties, it is part of a revitalization project.
-In 2010, 135 hectares of vineyards were reported (Statistics Kym Anderson ).
+In 2010 135 hectares of vineyards were shown (Statistics Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012